> Read Craig’s review of Brompton Oratory Check out my London blog for a full review

 |Awful 33%||Poor 0%||Okay 0%||Good 33%||Great 33%|

-If you enjoy this then try: Southwark Cathedral (catch the tube from South Kensington to Southwark Cathedral); St. Paul’s Cathedral (catch the tube from South Kensington to St. Paul’s Cathedral); Westminster Abbey (catch the tube from South Kensington to Westminster Abbey) and Westminster Cathedral (walk it in 28 mins or catch a train from South Kensington to Westminster Cathedral).
+If you enjoy this then try: Southwark Cathedral (catch the tube from South Kensington to London Bridge); St. Paul’s Cathedral (catch the tube from South Kensington to St Pauls); Westminster Abbey (catch the tube from South Kensington to Westminster) and Westminster Cathedral (walk it in 28 mins or catch a train from South Kensington to Victoria).